Our Startup Journey

 It took us 17 years to turn our company into a $10 million business.
 To any young upstart that would seem like a lifetime and possibly enough to put them right off any romantic notion of starting a tech business.

-But that's what it took; two years working full time without pay (everything went back into the business) and 9 years before we felt like we'd "made it" and could start enjoying the fruits of our labours.
+But that's what it took; two years working full time without pay (everything went back into the business) and 9 years before we felt like we'd "made it" and could start enjoying the fruits of our labour.
 At that 9-year mark we employed 4 full time staff, which included Steve and me.
 Just 5 years later we employed 50 full-timers.

 So things accelerated quickly once we hit a certain level of momentum.
 As your (happy) customer base grows your referral network increases exponentially, so you can be assured of a steady stream of new business.